Frequently Asked Questions

 How does CAMEL obtain its imagery?

-Can I download imagery from the CAMEL website?
+Can I download imagery held by CAMEL?

 May I use CAMEL imagery for publication?

 We require that all spatial data obtained from CAMEL be cited as such in print.

 Several types of data, such as declassified “Corona” imagery and Landsat imagery, require citation to the data providers and intermediaries like the USGS and the GLCF.
 Other types of imagery are for academic use only, and publication rights must be obtained from the publisher.
 Essentially, citation and usage rights vary by the individual spatial dataset.
 If you do use CAMEL data in a publication, please share the citation for your publication with us.
 We like to stay informed about what applications our spatial archive is designed for.

 CAMEL provides researchers ready access to expertise and new technology for acquiring spatial data and to a growing body of spatial data about both the modern and ancient Near East.
 Its collections in many areas are unparalleled elsewhere in the world.
 By functioning as a central repository for this data, CAMEL can reduce purchasing costs, speed up access to the data, and allow researchers to relatively easily expand their research horizons beyond their area of interest.
 The broad scope of detailed data across the entire Near East offers researchers the ability to grapple with larger regional issues in a manner that has never been previously possible.
 Please see our mission statement for a further description.